-Subject Access under GDPR/Data Protection Act 2018 - Each organisation will follow its own procedures for data subject information rights and requests.
+Data Rights of Access under UK GDPR/Data Protection Act 2018 - Each organisation will follow its own procedures for Data Subject rights of access requests.
 Each organisation will consult, where necessary with others, in relation to any source supplied personal data to establish any applicable non-disclosure exemption.
-This includes access to personal data, the right to rectify, object or erase.
+The rights include access to personal data, the right to rectify, object or erase personal data and processing of their data.
 An Information Rights Request to the Darlington Safeguarding Partners should be forwarded to Darlington Borough Council's Data Protection Officer dataprotection@darlington.gov.uk